jbp4444/bzAnim/README.md

 ```

 When the animation is over, the graphics object will receive an `anim_complete` message, with the message-body including all the information above (duration, delay, path, etc.).

+## Example Code
+The github repos has a simple example with two alien ships that fly along bezier curve paths.
+Pressing `a` through `f` will make one or two of the ships fly; then hit 'z' to bring them back to their original positions.

 ## Future Work/To-Do Items
 * We currently use a "message-back" not a function callback; i.e. a message is sent from the controller to the graphics objec through the standard Defold messaging system -- and that may not fit all possible use-cases.
 It would be great to add a "true" callback to a user-provided function, but Defold can't pickle/serialize a user-provided function to embed with the messaging system, so it's not nearly as easy as the message-back approach.